 I sat and waited but you were gone too long explores the relationship between grief and the female body, the difficulty of speech, and the intimacy of strangers.

-It was shortlisted for the Philip Parsons Fellowship for Emerging Playwrights and showcased at the 2016 National Play Festival.
+It was shortlisted for the Philip Parsons Fellowship for Emerging Playwrights and was showcased at the 2016 National Play Festival.

 my sister feather